TWA Hotel: Critical reception

 Travel Weekly wrote that, when the hotel opened, it received complaints of "unfinished rooms, messy hallways and disinterested service", the latter of which persisted for years after the hotel was complete.
 Sarah Firshein, reviewing the hotel for Condé Nast Traveler, wrote that the hotel "pulls together various passions—aviation and travel, architecture and design, hotel geekery, and food and dining culture", but that customer service was inconsistent and that some features (like the Wi-Fi) did not work consistently.
 A writer for Business Insider praised the period fixtures and decorations in the hotel.

 In the September 2–9, 2019, issue of Time, the hotel was placed on the magazine's list of "The World's Greatest Places of 2019".
 The hotel was featured as the cover story in Interior Design magazine's September 2019 issue.
-The project also won the New York State Office of Parks, Recreation and Historic Preservation's 2019 preservation award as well.
+The project also won the New York State Office of Parks, Recreation and Historic Preservation's 2019 preservation award.
 In 2024, aviation consultant Skytrax ranked TWA Hotel as North America's best airport hotel and the world's third-best airport hotel, a ranking the hotel retained in 2025.